utsaslab/RECIPE/README.md

 The RECIPE data structures in the master branch use a volatile memory allocator ([libvmmalloc](http://pmem.io/pmdk/manpages/linux/v1.3/libvmmalloc.3.html)) so that RECIPE can be compared in an apples-to-apples manner with prior work like FAST&FAIR and CCEH, which also use volatile allocators (and thereby do not provide crash consistency).
-Thus, if you use RECIPE data structures from the master branch on PM, the data structures will **not** have crash consistency.
+Thus, if you use RECIPE data structures from the master branch on PM, metadata related to memory allocator will **not** have crash consistency.

 The current volatile allocator must be replaced with persistent memory allocator to ensure crash consistency of memory allocator and to prevent permanent memory leaks.
 Especially, we recommend